 Lumbar puncture should be done if patients have meningeal signs or a change in mental status.

-An enzyme-linked immunosorbent assay (ELISA) is available, but confirmation requires a 4-fold change in antibody titer from acute to convalescent specimens.
+An enzyme-linked immunosorbent assay (ELISA) can detect antibody in serum, but confirmation requires a 4-fold change in antibody titer from acute to convalescent specimens.

 Cutaneous anthrax without significant edema or systemic symptoms is treated with one of the following antibiotics: